-These vehicles and appliances are exempt from the legal testing requirements of many road vehicles, which puts the emphasis on the owner to make sure their equipment is safe and in good working order.
-Most farming transport accidents occur off-road so the high standards for road-going vehicles should also be applied to those used off-road.
+These vehicles and appliances are exempt from the legal testing requirements of many road vehicles, which puts the emphasis on the owner, to make sure their equipment is safe and in good working order.
+As more farming transport accidents occur off road than on, the high standards for road going vehicles should also be applied to those used off road.